-Every year in Fort Myers, there are thousands auto accidents – many of which result in serious injury or death.
-Because of the complexities of insurance law and the potential loss of valuable evidence, it is extremely important that you take immediate action to protect your right to be compensated for your losses.What to Do If You Are Involved in an Auto Accident in Fort Myers
+Every year in Fort Myers, there are thousands of auto accidents – many of which result in serious injury or death.
+The Fort Myers / Cape Coral area has a particularly high volume of car wrecks because of poorly designed roadways and underfunded road construction projects that simply cannot handle the high volume of seasonal traffic and inattentive or worse, drunk drivers.
+Because of the complexities of automobile insurance law and the potential loss of valuable evidence, it is extremely important that you take immediate action to protect your right to be compensated for your losses.What to Do If You Are Involved in an Auto Accident in Fort Myers

 Request and receive immediate medical attention for your injuries.
-Arriving at the hospital by ambulance assures that you will receive the fastest care possible.
+Arriving at the hospital by ambulance assures that you will receive the most timely medical care possible.

 Do not give a statement about the car accident to anyone other than law enforcement officers without an attorney present on your behalf.

-Arrange for photographs of the scene and the vehicles involved in the accident.
+Arrange for photographs of the scene and all of the vehicles involved in the accidentl; please be sure to take as many photos as possible from different angles.

 Have a family member photograph all injuries and, to the extent possible, the medical treatment being provided to you.